-The period of performance of any contract resulting from this RFP is tentatively scheduled to begin on or about April 19, 2018, and to end on April 19, 2019.
-Amendments extending the period of performance, if any, shall be at the sole discretion of COMMERCE.
+The period of performance of any contract resulting from this RFP is tentatively scheduled to begin on or about April 15, 2018 and to end on or before June 30, 2019.
+Amendments extending the period of performance, if any, shall be at the sole discretion of the COMMERCE.

-COMMERCE reserves the right to extend the contract for two, one-year periods.
+COMMERCE reserves the right to extend the contract for two one-year periods.